The world’s deadliest environmental threat is big business.

 Swedish furniture retailer IKEA launched a range of air-purifying curtains at the start of this year for S$49.90 (US$36.60).
 The magic of the air-cleaning curtain apparently comes from a special coating.
 It contains a mineral-based photocatalyst called Gunrid that can break down harmful pollutants into less harmful pollutants when activated by light, according to IKEA’s product developer.

 Dr Pun noted that all curtains hung in front of an open window absorb some pollutants — that’s why they get dirty.
 She said a photocatalyst could nix some nasties in the air, but research has shown it may be ineffective against others.
 The most useful function of the Gunrid curtain was to raise awareness of indoor air pollution, she said.

 Paint that cleans the air

 Singapore firm Gush claims that its paint purifies the air.
-The paint does this, the company says, by releasing negative ions which cause pollutants to cluster together and drop out of the air.
-The paint breaks down volatile organic compounds (VOCs) into harmless byproducts, and is active for between five to eight years, Gush claims.
+The paint does this, the company says, with a solution called the Gush proprietary catalyst, which interacts with oxygen and water vapour in the air to form “radical agents” on the paint’s surface.
+These agents break down volatile organic compounds (VOCs) into harmless byproducts, Gush claims.